Backfill the Full Hyperliquid OHLCV Archive

 s i t T o h l c v q n xschema, sorted by candle open time - a

-.parts/work directory with one part CSV and one state file per shard - a repeatable pull process for any supported market slug and interval
+.parts/work directory with one part CSV and one state file per shard - a repeatable pull process for any supported market slug and interval, including an all-markets wrapper for one interval

 Rough Extraction Times